Scoldingatom205/Customer-Churn/README.md

 This project is an extension to the first project in my Business Intelligence class.
 Using the same telecomm data, I applied a simple Decision Tree model to build a accurate churn predicting model.
 In that project I got overall 69% model accuracy.
 Not very robust.
 I decided to revisit this project and apply all the new knowledge that
 I have learned in my Business Intelligence class.
 The biggest change is of using Ensemble methods which is what I used here.
+You can see my first project on this github if interested titled 'Customer Churn'.
+The modified version will be title 'Churn Project'.

 # 📦 Technologies: